Updated: Mar 4

 If you've always dreamed of having such a room in your own home, and you're not a member of the nobility, let me show you how to create one on a reasonable budget.
 Follow along as I transform a plain, melon-colored room into a gorgeous, Jules Verne inspired Victorian library using thrifted finds, color and lighting tricks, and a warm red and gold color palette.

 If you'd prefer to watch this discussion on YouTube (with lots more photos!) instead of reading through this whole, long post, please click here!

 Now let’s see how I transformed this empty, strangely-cantaloupe-colored room into a warm and elegant Victorian library that became the backdrop for all sorts of turn-of-the-century themed events.
-Be sure to check the links at the end of this post to view the rest of the series to see how I transformed each of the other rooms at The Storyteller’s Cottage.

 This space is the first room you encounter upon entering the front door of the house.
 When we first saw it, it was being used as a staging area for the previous owners as they sorted out their possessions before packing them up to move, which made it a bit difficult to imagine what could be done with the room.

 Once it was empty, however, it was much easier to appreciate the charming historic character that luckily was still intact, namely, this gorgeous fireplace, and beautiful windows with gothic arched muntins.
 We were very lucky that everything was in very good condition, including the wood floors, and the previous owners also left behind an ornate chandelier that would do very nicely for our purposes.

 Attacking an empty room can be a bit daunting, but the secret is to approach the process of filling it up very methodically.
 Think of your room as a canvas, and think of yourself as the artist who will be filling this canvas with five layers of items - just five - that’s manageable!
 These layers are: